drianodev/drianodev/README.md

 </br>

-### I studying Computer Science at Federal University of Ceara.
-Currently I'm study some technologies like Java and JavaScript.
+### I'm a Computer Science student at the Federal University of Ceará and I'm constantly looking for new knowledge in the area.
+### Currently, I'm dedicating myself to the study of technologies such as Java and JavaScript, seeking to improve my software development skills.
+### Here on my GitHub profile, you'll find some of my projects and code, which reflect my interest in programming and my dedication to learning more and more.
+### Feel free to explore and contribute suggestions and constructive feedback.
+I am always open to new learning opportunities and collaborations on interesting projects.
+### Thanks for the visit!

 <div align="center">
    <img height="380em" src="https://user-images.githubusercontent.com/70382532/138322189-2db8df52-9dcb-40a0-88a8-c365466bd33d.gif"/>